• Skip to primary navigation

 • To Make This Even Faster: Leave croissant pieces out overnight, to stale naturally instead of baking.

-• Canned Smoked Oysters: The brand I used doesn’t have excess oil, but if yours does, you can discard the extra oil.
+• Tip with Canned Smoked Oysters: The brand I used doesn't have excess oil, but if yours does, you can discard the extra oil.

 Nutritional info is an estimate.